delocalizer/streammd/README.md

 Single-pass duplicate marking with a Bloom filter.
 This is a probabilistic approach to duplicate detection with the following features:

- * very fast (typically four to five times faster than Picard MarkDuplicates)
+ * very fast (typically 2-3x faster than Picard MarkDuplicates)
- * low in resources (5GB for 1B input reads)
+ * low memory use (approx 5GB for 300M read pairs)
  * tunable target false positive rate
  * streaming input and output